wI2L/jettison/README.md

 ```sh
 $ go get github.com/wI2L/jettison
 ```
-##### :exclamation: Requires Go1.12+, due to the usage of the [`io.StringWriter`](https://golang.org/pkg/io/#StringWriter) interface.

 ## Key features

 - Fast, see [benchmarks](#benchmarks)
-- Efficient, zero allocations on average
+- No dynamic memory allocations in hot paths
 - Behavior identical to the standard library by default
 - No code generation required
 - Clear and concise API
 - Configurable with opt-in functional options
 - Native support for `time.Time` and `time.Duration` types
-- Custom `Marshaler` interface to work with a `Writer`
+- Custom `AppendMarshaler` interface to avoid allocations
 - Extensive testsuite that compares its output against `encoding/json`

 ## Overview

 The goal of Jettision is to take up the idea introduced by the **bet365/jingo** package and build a fully-featured JSON encoder around it, that comply with the behavior of the [encoding/json](https://golang.org/pkg/encoding/json/) package.
 Unlike the latter, Jettison does not use reflection during marshaling, but only once to create the instruction set for a given type ahead of time.
-The drawback to this approach requires to instantiate an encoder once for each type that needs to be marshaled, but that is overcomed with a package cache.
+The drawback to this approach requires to instantiate an instruction-set once for each type that needs to be marshaled, but that is overcomed with a package cache.

 The package aims to have a behavior similar to that of the standard library for all types encoding and struct tags, meaning that the documentation of the `json.Marshal` [function](https://golang.org/pkg/encoding/json/#Marshal) is applicable for Jettison, with a few exceptions described in this [section](#differences-with-encodingjson).
 As such, most of the tests compare their output against it to guarantee that.

 ### Implementation details

-The main concept of Jettison consists of using pre-build encoders to reduce the cost of using the `reflect` package at runtime.
-When a new instance of an encoder is created for a specific type, a set of _instructions_ is recursively generated, which defines how to iteratively encode a value.
-An _instruction_ is a function or a closure, that have all the information required to read the data from memory using _unsafe_ operations during the instruction set execution.
+The main concept of Jettison consists of using pre-build instructions-set to reduce the cost of using the `reflect` package at runtime.
+When marshaling a value, a set of _instructions_ is recursively generated for its type, which defines how to iteratively encode it.
+An _instruction_ is a function or a closure, that have all the information required to read the data from memory using _unsafe_ operations (pointer type conversion, arithmetic...) during the instruction set execution.

 ### Differences with `encoding/json`

 All notable differences with the standard library behavior are listed below.
 Please note that these might evolve with future versions of the package.

-##### Limitations

-- The JSON returned by the `MarshalJSON` method of types implementing the `json.Marshaler` interface is neither validated nor compacted.

 ##### Improvements